NICHD-BSPC/training/source/gitlab.rst

 you have access to the NIH network and you are interested in accessing this GitLab instance, contact ryan.dale@nih.gov for more info.

-If you already have access to our GitLab instance, you can find it at https://hdgitappip01.nichd.nih.gov (sign in with your NIH credentials).

 It's expected that you already know :ref:`git`.

 For the basics of GitLab, the `GitLab basics